prof22/mypikin-privacy-policy/README.md

 Access, update, or delete your child’s information at any time within the app.

-Request deletion of your data by contacting us.
+Request deletion of your account and associated data (see below).

-7. Contact Us
+7. Account Deletion

-If you have any questions or concerns about this Privacy Policy or your data, please contact us:
+If you wish to delete your account and all associated data, you can:

+Go to the Settings section in the app and select Delete Account; or

-Email: mine4christ@gmail.com
+Contact us at mine4christ@gmail.com